terra-quantum-public/mtopt/README.md

 # `mtopt` — tensor rank cross and matrix train optimizers.

-##### `mtopt` is a lightweight Python library that implements two optimizers for black-box optimization on discrete grids: Tensor Rank Cross (TRC) and Matrix Train (MT).
+##### `mtopt` is a lightweight Python library that implements two optimizers for black-box optimization on discrete grids: Tensor Rank Cross (TRC) and Matrix Train Cross (MTC).
 Both methods build low‑rank tensor representations of the objective from a small number of function evaluations, then extract candidate optima directly from the representations.
-The package targets use‑cases where objective gradients are unavailable or unreliable, and where each function call is expensive (simulation, hardware loop, or batched evaluation).
+The package targets use‑cases where objective gradients are unavailable or unreliable, and where each function call is expensive.

 ## Installation